-You might not be aware of what Sonos provides and how it works, but chances are if you are reading this feature, you have probably come across the name - especially if are in the market for a multi-room audio system.
+Sonos has developed a much more public profile over the last few years and while you might not be aware of what exactly the company provides and how it works, chances are if you are reading this feature, you have probably come across the name - especially if are in the market for a multi-room audio system.

 What is Sonos?